 Camp Sequoia provides bus and van transportation from Pennsylvania, New Jersey and Maryland at the start and end of the camp season.
-All new campers attending Camp Sequoia are required to take the bus to camp if they are not flying into Philadelphia International Airport (yes, we also have transportation from the airport).
-Taking the bus to camp makes the transition process much easier for campers and allows them to become acquainted with fellow campers prior to their arrival at camp.
-We will have experienced staff on each bus who know how to make this transition a positive one for your son.
+All campers attending Camp Sequoia are required to take the bus to camp if they are not flying into Philadelphia International Airport (yes, we also have transportation from the airport).
+Taking the bus to camp makes the transition process much easier for campers and allows them to become acquainted with fellow campers prior to her arrival at camp.
+We will have experienced staff on each bus who know how to make this transition a positive one for your daughter.
 We do not permit campers to be dropped off at camp on opening days.
-Please refer to camp communications and the transportation and baggage form (on your parent portal) for your selections based on your son's session.
+Please refer to camp communications and the transportation and baggage form (on your parent portal) for your selections based on your daughter's session.
 You may pick up campers on campus at 9:30am on departure day.
-You can also pick up his luggage with him if you choose to come to campus.
-We do not have a closing ceremony or activities, but do invite families to pick up on campus so you can meet other campers and his staff members.
+You can also pick up your daughter's luggage with her if you choose to come to campus.
+We do not have a closing ceremony or activities but do invite families to pick up on campus so you can meet other campers and her staff members.

-Our campers report that taking the bus has been tremendously helpful in easing their anxiety and helping to form initial friendships.
+Our campers report that taking transportation to camp has been tremendously helpful in easing their anxiety and helping to form initial friendships.
 Most importantly taking the bus is part of the overnight camp experience!